gaehlerm/SoftwareEngineering/README.md

 // DRY does not always have to be obeyed that strictly.
 Repeat yourself until it is clear what the acronym should be.

 You should not copy paste code.
-This violates the Do not Repeat Yourself (DRY) principle, unless you immediately remove the duplication.
+This violates the Do not Repeat Yourself (DRY) principle [citation The pragmatic programmer], unless you immediately remove the duplication again.
 As you have duplicated code, something is not done by exactly one object but rather by two.
 Instead write a function and use the function from now on.
 This covers most cases violating the SRP.

 The DRY principle also applies to processes like building your project.
 If you have to repeat your steps there is something wrong.
 Instead you should automate the whole process.
-//97-things-every-programmer-should-know chapter 63

-// See 97-things-every-programmer-should-know chapter 42.
+Write scripts to build and test your project.
+[97-things-every-programmer-should-know chapter 63, chapter 42].
 The build should be one step running through without any warnings or errors.
 Warnings are unnecessary mental work.
 Even if ignored.
-Clean them up immediately. -> where did I write something similar before? -> chapter automation?
+Clean them up immediately. // where did I write something similar before? -> chapter automation?

 The other cases are code that emerged as a duplication over time.
 Frequently, one piece of logic is needed at several different places and due to the lack of knowledge is re-implemented several times.
 This kind of duplication has to be refactored out relentlessly.
 This kind of duplication has the problem that it is hard to detect.
 Who knows about every piece of code in some huge program?
 And is it worth the effort to dig through the whole code base for a social security number parser rather than just writing a new one?
 Writing a new one may be faster.
-At the cost that if the social security numbers ever change, there will be a lot of work finding all the parsers and adapting them.
+However, this comes at a cost.
+If the social security number ever changes, there will be a lot of work finding all the parsers and adapting them.
 This might be a serious source of bugs.

 As I said, it is hard to keep track of these kind of redundancies.
 There is no easy way to prevent them.
 The only way I could think of is keeping the parts of the software small and cohesive such that it is always more or less clear where a ceartain feature has to be implemented.